drewrodrigues/blocky/plugin/README.md

 - [ ] Add error handling when UI selection/clicking does not work correctly.
 - [ ] Double check cloud syncing blocks
+- [ ] Update readme to be more friendly